Timekeeping on the Moon: Coordinated Lunar Time

 LunaNet, an upcoming lunar communications and navigation service under development with the European Space Agency, calls for a Lunar Time System Standard which the LTC is meant to address.

 In August 2024, the US National Institute of Standards and Technology furthered development of the proposal by releasing a draft for the standard focused on defining the framework and mathematical model.
 The draft takes into account the gravitational differences on the Moon and was published to The Astronomical Journal.

+In December 2025, researchers at the Purple Mountain Observatory in Nanjing, China, released a program that can calculate LTC.
+Their program is accurate to about 0.15 nanoseconds, up to the Earth's year 2050.